dhentosz/ROEPrints/README.md

 ToDo

-- gather colors/create variables
-- create component for displaying a print jobs info
+- create component for displaying a single print jobs info
-- container for all print jobs
 - integrate with API